What is Tensorflow?

 Variables

 Variables enable you to change the values while implementing a program.
-If you are working with a supervised learning algorithm, several iterations are required to train the model for generating accurate results.
+If you are working with a supervised learning algorithm, several iterations are required to train the model to generate accurate results.
 The objective is to reduce the error by trying out different values.
 Here, you cannot use constants to store the values.
 Therefore, in this case, the variables help you iteratively change the values to evaluate the models by using different parameters or values.
 Variables are also known as mutable tensors.

 Syntax: